 Good marketing objectives or goals will drive your marketing plan.
 These are obtainable goals that are set after you have identified problems and opportunities.
 They are the highest level of your strategic thinking and each plan may have more than one.
 A strong marketing plan will have measurable goals.

-Sample Marketing Objective: Increase hotel occupancy during off season of November – February by 3% between 2018 – 2020
+Sample Marketing Objective: Increase hotel occupancy during off season of November – February by 3% over the next 3 years.

 6. Create the Marketing Strategy